-As a matter of good corporate governance, the Company's Principles of Corporate Governance limit the number of public company directorships any director of the Company may hold to three, including that of the Company.
+As a matter of good corporate governance, unless otherwise approved by the Nominating and Corporate Governance Committee, we limit the number of public company directorships any director of the Company may hold to three, including that of the Company.
 We believe this policy assists the Board in continuing to focus on and carry out the Board activities of the Company efficiently.